MicrochipTech/PIC32CXBZ2_WBZ45x_WINCS02_TCP_CLIENT/README.md

 ## 1. Introduction<a name="step1">

-This application demonstrates a traditional open TCP client in the Host Companion mode using the WBZ451 Curiosity board.
-In this application the WINCS02 will host a TCP Client in Wi-Fi STA mode.
-The user is required to configure the Wi-Fi credentials for Home-AP and provide the necessary details for the remote TCP server configuration.
-By default the application will connect to Home-AP and begin a TCP client socket connection with a TCP server.
-After establishing a successful TCP server-client connection, the data exchange will take place.
+This application demonstrates how to provision a device to a WiFi network via BLE and open a TCP client in Host Companion mode using the WBZ451 Curiosity board.
+In this application, the WINCS02 module will host a TCP client in Wi-Fi STA mode.
+Users can either pre-configure the Wi-Fi credentials for their Home-AP or provision them through BLE using the Microchip Bluetooth Data (MBD) app.

+To ensure proper remote TCP server configuration, provide the necessary details.
+By default, the application will connect to the Home-AP and initiate a TCP client socket connection with a TCP server.
+Once a successful TCP server-client connection is established, data exchange will commence.

-The user can use the "Microchip Bluetooth Data" mobile application to send the AP credentials to the WINCS02 via BLE Custom service created in WBZ451 device.
+Users can utilize the "Microchip Bluetooth Data" mobile application to send the AP credentials to the WINCS02 module via a custom BLE service created on the WBZ451 device.

 ![](Docs/setup.png)